 - Economic Damages: Any losses that you can assign a dollar value or which you pay out-of-pocket generally fall in the category of economic damages.
 Examples are medical costs for treatment and lost wages, if your pedestrian or bicycle accident injuries prevent you from working.

 - Non-Economic Damages: Some losses are not quantifiable in terms of amount, but you certainly suffer hardship.
 They include pain and suffering, emotional distress, and losses that affect your personal relationships with a spouse and loved ones.

 Virginia Laws That Affect Your Rights as a Victim: Though our attorneys at Leary Law, P.C. will handle the legal details, you should be aware of certain legal concepts that could impose limitations on your rights.

 - There is a statute of limitations in Virginia that applies to pedestrian and bicycle accident cases.
 You must file a lawsuit within two years after the incident to recover compensation, or a court will dismiss your case.

 - Virginia follows the rule of contributory negligence, which can have harsh implications if you engage in any of the forms of bike rider or pedestrian negligence described above.
 Your claim for compensation could be completely barred if your actions were a factor in causing the accident.
 There are exceptions and strategies to avoid the consequences of this rule, so having a skilled attorney on your side is critical.

 Trust a Virginia Pedestrian and Bicycle Accidents Lawyer to Protect Your Rights

-To learn more about how our attorneys at Leary Law, P.C. can assist with your legal remedies, please contact our offices in Manassas or Fairfax, VA.
+To learn more about how our Fairfax, VA Pedestrian Accident Attorney at Leary Law, P.C. can assist with your legal remedies, please contact our offices in Manassas or Fairfax, VA.
 We can schedule a free case assessment on how the laws apply to your situation.